-Originally, the organ music was played by the two large protestant old town churches, St. Sebald and St. Lorenz.
-But now, other churches outside the city walls and the Catholic Frauenkirche also takes part in it.
+Originally, the organ music was played by the two large protestant old-town churches, St. Sebald and St. Lorenz.
+But now, other churches outside the old city walls and the Catholic Frauenkirche also takes part in it.
 Churches in the Franconia region, such as St. Gumbertus, were often also included.

-When you visit Nuremberg, Germany, make a point of attending this enthralling festival.
+When you visit Nuremberg, make a point of attending this enthralling festival.

 Old Town Festival Musical and Folk Event

-This is a two-week-long, tradition-filled musical festival exclusive to Nuremberg, taking place every autumn, and features at least 60 free-of-charge musical events.
+This is a two-week-long, tradition-filled musical festival exclusive to the city center of Nuremberg, taking place every autumn, and features at least 60 free-of-charge musical events.
 These include several folklore programs, the famous Hans-Sachs-Spiele theatre program, and the traditional fishermen’s jousting in boats on the River Pegnitz.